 Back at Gettysburg, Meade waited.
 That same night, July 4, he held a council of war in which his corps commanders, many of them replacements because of the awful toll of the three days’ fighting, consented to shadow Lee’s movements southwestward, using South Mountain as a shield to avoid unnecessary entanglement.
 The humid downpours continued until Lee reached the flooded Potomac at Williamsport, Maryland, and entrenched along commanding ground.

 Lincoln paced anxiously, day after day and night after night, through the halls of the White House and the War Department offices across the street.
-Frustrated by a lack of any positive news from Meade, he sent Vice President Hannibal Hamlin (shown below with Lincoln on a Republican campaign poster) directly to Meade’s headquarters to prod him into action.
+Frustrated by a lack of any positive news from Meade, he sent Vice President Hannibal Hamlin (shown below) directly to Meade’s headquarters to prod him into action.
 According to Robert Todd Lincoln, the president’s son, Hamlin carried a confidential note urging Meade to attack, and if he succeeded, the general could take all the credit himself.
 Hamlin arrived, but his efforts only annoyed the cautious Democratic officers of the Army of the Potomac.
 Meade’s own bemused son, serving on the general’s staff, opined, “what they sent him for, God only knows, [for] he does not look as if he had an idea in his old beastly head.”

 But Hamlin did bring a very crucial idea, and it consumed Lincoln’s every waking hour and that of his general-in-chief, Henry Wager Halleck: Meade must attack and destroy Lee’s army before the Potomac River could be forded.